pettazz/nwrau/_posts/2015-06-01-accommodations.md

 ## Transportation

-We will have school bus transportation to and from Noble for the wedding!
+We will have school bus transportation to and from Noble View for the wedding!

 The bus will arrive at the Holiday Inn Express & Suites at 2:00pm on Saturday and depart at 2:15pm.
 It will then depart for the Quality Inn, arriving around 2:20pm on Saturday.
 At 2:35pm the bus will depart from the Quality Inn for Noble View.